ifurther/k3s-ansible/README.md

+# My Cluster only one can download, so I add cp task to copy file to another node.

 # Build a Kubernetes cluster using k3s via Ansible.

 > This repository is now part of https://github.com/rancher/k3s official repo in contrib/ansible directory.